 – Every writer has a style they write best in.
 That’s no excuse to stagnate.
 Like with any profession, writing requires you to stretch, reach for your best, and keep innovating.
 You also have to keep venturing through life.
 Those experiences deepen your voice.

-– As important as your perspective is the vehicle you choose for expressing it.
+– The vehicle you choose, your genre or format, affect the voice.
 If you don’t feel some sort of passion for the piece you are writing then your voice will not shine.

 – The other half is relevance.
 What is it about your unique life experience, your perspective, that the world needs to hear?
 This comes from outside the author but is also built from within.
-From refinng yourself, finding th right connection to your READER.
+Its about finding the right connection to your READER.

 And perhaps that’s the best place to leave “voice,” with a reminder that any voice is only half the conversation.
 Readers finish the story.